Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 We have thus far treated the SBLA spectral size derived from the resolved spectra as a variable that can be applied to any case, i.e. any resolution or instrument.
-However, when we compare Fig. \ref{fig:psbla sdss random} with Fig. \ref{fig:keck psbla cfrac example}, we can see that this is not the case: the SDSS-like SBLAs, although technically possessing a $\vsbla = 138\kms$, do not behave in the same way as the resolved SBLAs of the same size.
-The reason for this traces back to the fact that the SDSS spectra are smoothed by instrumental broadening on a scale that exceeds the wavelength solution, with the full width at half-maximum (FWHM) varying between $138-179 \kms$ \citepalias{pieri14}, changing the effective spectral size of the SBLAs that we trace.
+However, when we compare Fig. \ref{fig:psbla sdss random} with Fig. \ref{fig:keck psbla cfrac example}, we can see that this is not the case: the SDSS SBLA sample, although technically possessing a $\vsbla = 138\kms$, does not behave in the same way as the resolved SBLA sample of the same spectral size.
+The reason for this traces back to the fact that the SDSS spectra are smoothed by instrumental broadening on a scale that exceeds the wavelength solution, with the full width at half-maximum (FWHM) varying between $138-179 \kms$ \citepalias{pieri14}, changing the effective spectral size of the SBLAs that we find.

-In order to compare how the smoothing affects the estimates from SBLAs, we can look at the median halo mass estimates from the resolved SBLAs and the SDSS-like SBLAs, visible in the black line and red dot in Fig. \ref{fig:hierarchy median mass}, respectively.
-The differences between the $\vsbla$ in SDSS and the resolved spectra become clear here as, for the same size, two clearly distinct halo masses are preferred, with almost no overlap in the spread.
-Effectively, this means that the SDSS-like SBLAs are comparable with the resolved SBLAs that have $\vsbla > 400 \kms$.
+In order to compare how the smoothing affects the estimates from SBLAs, we can look at the median halo mass estimates from the resolved SBLA samples and the SDSS SBLA samples, visible in the black lines and red dots in Fig. \ref{fig:hierarchy median mass}, respectively.
+The differences between the $\vsbla$ in SDSS and the resolved spectra become clear here as, for the same size, two clearly distinct halo masses are preferred, albeit with significant overlap in the spread.
+Effectively, this means that the SDSS-like SBLAs are comparable with the resolved SBLAs that have $\vsbla \gtrsim 320 \kms$.
 As such, a connection between these two cases should then be made with these spectral sizes, and not with a direct one-to-one relation.

-Exploring the effects of smoothing in SBLA detection and halo tracing is outside of the scope of this work, but it is something that will be explored in future work, both with real high-resolution data, as well as a continuation of this simulation work.
+This is not unexpected: in fact, the combination of smoothing and binning implies larger absorbing structures than binning alone.
+We will further explore the role of smoothing and binning in SBLA sample building and subsequent halo finding in Hu et al. (in prep.).